Jim Wagner Reality-Based Personal Protection

 About Jeff Clancy and Jim Wagner's training of the DEA

-Jeff Clancy was an agent with the Drug Enforcement Administration (DEA), San Diego Field Division, and Defensive Tactics instructor, who hosted Jim Wagner to teach combatives (law enforcement self-defense) and protective services courses on a few occasions at the DEA San Diego Field Division.
+Jeff Clancy was an agent with the Drug Enforcement Administration (DEA), San Diego Field Division, and Defensive Tactics instructor, who hosted me to teach combatives (law enforcement self-defense) and protective services (bodyguarding) courses on a few occasions at the DEA San Diego Field Division.

-When Jim Wagner first met Jeff Clancy in early 2000 it was at the San Diego Sheriff’s Department Training Academy where Jim was having a meeting with academy officials to teach instructors his own brand of defensive tactics called “combatives.”
-Jeff said to Jim while sitting along side the wall of the training room as observers, “It is an honor to meet you.
+I met Jeff Clancy in early 2000 at the San Diego Sheriff’s Department Training Academy in a meeting I had with academy officials to explain to them the defensive tactics curriculum they wanted me to teach their instructors.
+Jeff said to me, while he was sitting next to the wall of the training room as an observer, “It is an honor to meet you.
 I have been admiring your articles in Black Belt for some time now.
 I’m looking forward to learning some stuff from you.”
-This was to turn out to be both a good friendship and professional working relationship.
+Of course, Black Belt magazine had not only made me well known to the martial arts community, but to the law enforcement defensive tactics community as well.
+This was to turn out to be both a good friendship and professional working relationship between me and Jeff.

-Jeff, at the time when he met Jim Wagner, had been a federal law enforcement officer for 16 years.
-During his career he had planned and participated in numerous narcotics interdiction operations with the DEA both in South America and Central America.
-Before serving with the DEA he was a deputy with the Los Angeles County Sheriff’s Office and prior to that he served five years in the United States Marine Corps.
+Jeff, at the time I met him, had been a federal law enforcement officer for 16 years.
+During his career he had planned and participated in numerous narcotics interdiction operations with the DEA, both in South America and Central America.
+Before serving with the DEA had been a deputy sheriff with the Los Angeles County Sheriff’s Office, and prior to that he served five years in the United States Marine Corps.

 Jeff had already been a martial arts practitioner for 27 years having studied Hapkido, Tae Kwon Do, Jiu-Jitsu, Filipino Kali and Jeet Kune Do.
-Jeff had worked with Paul Vunak prior to hooking up with Jim Wagner who was one of the original founders and one fourth owner of the police and military training corporation called HSS International.
-Jim Wagner had created all of the combatives programs for his corporation and Jeff Clancy was eager to learn the new revolutionary system that was sweeping the professional community.
-The most popular courses Jim taught at the time were Patrol Combatives, SWAT Combatives, and Institution Combatives for jails and prisons.
+Jeff had worked closely with Paul Vunak, another JKD legend, who was the founder of Progressive Fighting Systems.
+Always looking for qualified law enforcement and military instructors I recruited Jeff to be a defensive tactics instructor for my company HSS International.
+He helped me teach some of my most popular courses at the time: Patrol Combatives, S.W.A.T.
+Combatives, and Correctional Institution Combatives for jails and prisons.

-In early 2001 Jeff Clancy’s biggest contribution to Jim Wagner’s original combatives program was two techniques that they worked on together in a small martial arts studio not too far from his office.
-At this time in history most law enforcement officers were saying that someone on your back, while you are face down, and they are pummeling you or if they had a choke hold on you while on your back was “a no win situation.”
-Jim and Jeff had seen this in scenarios and just could not accept that there were no solutions.
-They locked themselves in a studio and reversed engineered the two problems.
-After a few hours of working on all of the possibilities they discovered the required techniques.
-These techniques are taught today in Jim Wagner’s Reality-Based Personal Protection Ground Survival course.
-The two techniques, which are very familiar to all Reality-Based students and instructors is technique 11.01 Rear Ground Suppression and 11.02 Rear Ground Choke Hold.
-As every student can attest, Jim Wagner credits both himself and Jeff Clancy for developing these two techniques and now thousands all over the world practice them.
+In early 2001 Jeff Clancy’s biggest contribution to my Ground Combatives course was two techniques that we worked on together in a small martial arts dojo (a Japanese word for training hall) not too far from his field office.
+At this time in history most law enforcement officers were saying that someone on your back, while you are face down on the ground as they are pummeling you, or if they had a choke hold on you while sitting or laying on your back, was “a no win situation.”
+Jeff and I had seen this in scenarios several times when we were teaching Ground Combatives, and we just could not accept that there were no solutions to these two problems.
+So, one day we locked themselves in the dojo and we reversed engineered the two problems.
+After a few hours of working on all of the possibilities we discovered the required techniques to counter the attacks.
+These techniques are taught today in the Jim Wagner Reality-Based Personal Protection Ground Survival course.
+The two techniques, which are very familiar to all Reality-Based students and instructors who have taken this course, are the techniques Rear Ground Suppression and Rear Ground Choke Hold.
+As every Ground Survival student can attest, and you too as you read this, I give half the credit of Jeff Clancy for developing these two life-saving techniques, and now thousands all over the world practice them.

 Document